madfam-io/plinto/docs/guides/vue-sdk-complete-guide.md

     }) as PublicKeyCredential

     if (credential) {
-      // Complete registration with Plinto
+      // Complete registration with Janua
       // await completePasskeyRegistration(credential)
       hasPasskey.value = true
     }